-I’ve written at length about Monkey’s staff, armor, golden headband, and tiger skin kilt, but the one thing that has puzzled me the most is the origin of his magic hair.
-His ability to create anything he wants from his fur first appears in chapter two when he is forced to fight a demon who has taken control of his Water Curtain cave in his absence.
+I’ve written at length about Monkey’s staff, armor (see section 2.2 here), golden headband, and tiger skin kilt, but the one thing that has puzzled me the most is the origin of his magic hair.
+The ability to create anything he wants from his hair first appears in chapter two when he’s forced to fight a demon who has kidnapped some of his children:

 Seeing that his opponent was growing fiercer, Wukong now used the method called the Body beyond the Body [shen wai shenfa, 身外身法].
 Plucking a handful of hairs from his own body and throwing them into his mouth, he chewed them to tiny pieces then spat them into the air.
 “Change!” he cried, and they changed at once into two or three hundred little monkeys encircling the combatants on all sides [fig. 1].
 For you see, when someone acquires the body of an immortal, he can project his spirit, change his form, and perform all kinds of wonders.
 Since the Monkey King had become accomplished in the Way, every one of the eighty-four thousand hairs on his body could change into whatever shape or substance he desired (Wu & Yu, 2012, vol. 1, p.
 128).